ps-toronto-team-4/budgeting-app-backend/README.md

 ```

 Now clone and run this project and open with an IDE.
 IntelliJ is recommended.
 Run main in com.sapient.BudgetingAppBackendApplication.
-The endpoint will run at http://localhost:9090/graphql
+The api endpoint will run at http://localhost:9090/graphql